-My research is mostly driven by exciting natural history observations and I aim to generate a better basic understanding of the evolutionary processes and functional mechanisms that create the wonderful biodiversity we see around us.
+My research is mostly driven by exciting natural history observations and I aim to generate a better understanding of how the biodiversity around us has evolved and how species adapt to different environments, including those created by humans, e.g. cities.
 Although I am mainly interested in fishes and other aquatic organisms, I also venture out and collaborate with a range of researchers to study adaptive processes in birds and other vertebrates.

-Below is an overview of my main research interests and projects:
+Below is an overview of my main research projects that address one or several of my major research topics: